 Your arena setup is complete, congratulations!
 Click the Complete Setup button to be taken to your arena's new dashboard.

-6. Running a Game
+6. Running a Session

 - Enter a name, click the dice button to give it a random one, or simply leave it blank to use the default name for that headset (right now this is likely the headset name but you can change this in Device Settings later)